 In Autumn, sugars are withdrawn from the leaves of deciduous trees, to be stored in the roots and trunk.
 This sugar acts as an antifreeze, protecting deciduous trees over winter, however conifers are at greater risk than deciduous trees, because they retain their foliage, giving a greater surface area for water to evaporate from, while not producing as much sugar as in the growing season.

-A few days of snow will not harm your trees, if sheltered from the wind.
+A few days of snow will not harm your trees if they come from temporate areas.

 Inspect your trees regularly, they can still dry out, and die if neglected.